SukkoPera/OpenAmigaFourPlayerAdapter/README.md

 ### Usage
 Building the adapter is very easy, just note that you need all male connectors, for both the DB-9 and the DB-25 ports.

 The adapter needs no configuration.
 The only option is whether the 5V power pins of the joystick ports should actually be powered or not.
-Most old-style joysticks do not need power, but if you are using one with autofire functionalities or maybe [some kind of "smart" adapter](https://github.com/SukkoPera/OpenPSX2AmigaPadAdapter), it probably will.
-Now, the problem is that most (if not all) Amiga models limit the current that can be drawn from the parallel port through a resistor, usually 47 ohm 1/2 W (checked personally on an A500 rev 8A, an A600 rev 1.5 and an A1200 rev 1D.4).
-This means that only about 100 mA will be available on the port: this should be enough for a couple of most joysticks (the adapter itself is fully passive and consumes no current), but **please make sure this is ok in your case, or you might blow the current limiting resistor inside your Amiga**.
+The adapter itself is fully passive and consumes no current.
+Most old-style joysticks do not need power either, but if you are using one with autofire functionalities or maybe [some kind of "smart" adapter](https://github.com/SukkoPera/OpenPSX2AmigaPadAdapter), it probably will.
+Now, the problem is that parallel ports are only required to supply a current of 10 mA, which is very little and will probably not be enough to power even the simplest controller that needs power.

-[Ian Steadman](http://www.ianstedman.co.uk/Amiga/amiga_h_w/parallel_port/parallel_port.html) says that the Amiga parallel port can only supply 10 mA.
-I don't know what he based his calculations on, but this definitely means **you MUST check carefully what is inside your Amiga and do your own maths**, I take no responsibility.
+Luckily, most (if not all) Amiga models actually go beyond that and are able to provide about 100 mA.
+I really recommend you to check personally what is inside your Amiga: there should be a  current-limiting resistor connected to pin 14 (It should be labeled E501 on the A500): I found out that this is usually 47 ohm 1/2 W (I checked on an A500 rev 8A, an A600 rev 1.5 and an A1200 rev 1D.4).
+If this is your case as well, then you will be fine, but **please make sure this applies in your case, or you might blow that resistor**!

-Once you are sure your Amiga can bear the current, just close the jumper placed near the port of interest.
+Once you are sure your Amiga can bear the current, just close the jumper placed near the port(s) of interest.

 Finally, please note that you are recommended to **only connect/disconnect the adapter and the joysticks while your Amiga is powered off**, in order to avoid any risk of damage.